Finding the best buyer for your business

 Research sources of potential buyers

-Based on the research done, an assessment needs to be made to decide whether a company qualifies as a potential buyer or not.
-It is important to check whether the owner’s strategy fits within the potential buyer’s strategy and whether the buyer has the financial means for a possible transaction.
+Based on research, you can do an assessment to decide whether a company qualifies as a potential buyer.
+It is important to check whether your strategy fits within the potential buyer’s strategy and whether the buyer has the financial means for a possible transaction.

 How to approach potential buyers